 Unfortunately for Biden, his dishonesty (and I think we can call it that) was not limited to 1988.
 In 2020, he claimed to be have been arrested in South Africa for trying to visit Nelson Mandela.
 He was caught in this lie while on the campaign trail in South Carolina—apparently trying to fool the state's large African American population into voting for him.

-If you have read this far, I hope you no longer intend to support Joe Biden: a man who has supported wars that have killed millions, trade deals that have decimated the Rust Belt, a crime bill befitting his bigotry, a healthcare system that kills 68,000 Americans annually, and policies that have destroyed the environment, stripped benefits from the vulnerable, and that have prevented women from accessing reproductive care, gay people from getting married, and students from accessing bankruptcy laws.
+Anyone who feels betrayed should have already known that he supported wars that killed millions, trade deals that decimated the Rust Belt, a crime bill befitting his bigotry, a healthcare system that kills 68,000 people annually, and policies that destroyed the environment, stripped benefits from the vulnerable, and prevented women from accessing reproductive care, gay people from getting married, and students from accessing bankruptcy laws.

-This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.
+This content reflects the personal opinions of the author.
+It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.

 © 2020 Thomas Swan